Security-Onion-Solutions/securityonion-docs/so-import-pcap.rst

    Please consider this new version to be experimental!

-This new version of so-import-pcap requires you to run through Setup first.
-You can choose an Import Node for a minimal configuration suitable for so-import-pcap.
+This new version of so-import-pcap requires you to run through Setup and choose a configuration that includes sensor services (like Import, Eval, or Standalone).
+The quickest and easiest option is to choose Import Node which gives you the minimal services necessary to import a pcap and view the resulting logs in :ref:`hunt` or :ref:`kibana`.

 Once Setup completes, you can then run ``sudo so-import-pcap`` and supply the full path to at least one pcap file.
 For example, to import a single pcap named ``import.pcap``:

 ::